Our Five Year Curriculum Model

 We are proud of our pure and highly academic curriculum which offers no shortcuts or excuses.
 Our belief is that all of our students have the right to access and make exceptional progress within a traditional and academically rigorous curriculum.
 We do not facilitate a vocational pathway or seek ways of artificially boosting our position in the schools league tables.
 95% of our students are now entered for the academically rigorous EBACC qualification and most students study Triple Science.
 All students specialise in a modern foreign language from Year 7 through to GCSE level*.

-Students study for 28 hours per week in an extended broad and balanced curriculum, which places a primacy on rigorous assessment, literacy and numeracy.
-Our curriculum is boosted by the whole school reading program which takes place every morning for 30-minutes and each lesson starts with an read now based on academic literature.
-The curriculum is further supplemented by our compulsory 2-hour per week enrichment timetable which has a central focus on community service.
-We facilitate 12 Drop Down Days per year where students enjoy a wide range of educational trips, excursions and life enriching experiences.
+Students study for twenty-eight hours per week in an extended broad and balanced curriculum, which places a primacy on rigorous assessment, literacy and numeracy.
+Our curriculum is boosted by the whole school reading program which takes place every morning for thirty minutes and each lesson starts with a read now based on academic literature.
+The curriculum is further supplemented by our compulsory two hours per week Enrichment timetable which has a central focus on community service.
+We facilitate twelve Drop Down Days per year where students enjoy a wide range of educational trips, excursions and life enriching experiences.

 At Ark Greenwich Free School we place a primacy on enabling all of our pupils to develop more disciplined and scientific ways of viewing and making sense of the world around them.
 The importance of disciplinary thinking means that curriculum planning is vital.